maziac/DeZog/documentation/Usage.md

 	- asciiColor: You can change the color of the ascii field here.
 	- addressHoverFormat: Format for the address when hovering.
 	- valueHoverFormat: Format for the value when hovering.
 	- registerPointerColors: An array with register/color pairs.
-All selected register will appear with the corresponden color in the memory view.
+All selected register will appear with the correspondent color in the memory view.
 Registers not chosen will not appear.
 E.g. ["HL", "darkgreen", "DE", "darkcyan", "BC", "darkgray" ]
 	- registersMemoryView: An array of register to show in the register memory view.
 This view is automatically opened at startup and shows the memory the registers point to.
 E.g. select [ 'HL', 'DE', 'IX' ].
 - unitTestTimeout: the timeout for each unit test.
 Default is 1s.
 Change this only if one of your unit test lasts longer.